davidnunez/literacytablets/mos_tinkerbook_study/instructions.md

 - Do you have any suggestions for us to improve the reading experience?

-### Debriefing
+### Debriefing (NOT OPTIONAL)
-Thank you again for helping us out! **Would you like a sticker?**Lots of adults read with kids on tablets and ipads.
+Thank you again for helping us out! **Would you like a sticker?**

+Lots of adults read with kids on tablets and ipads.
 We want to see how reading on a tablet is different from reading a traditional book.

 We also want to use all the great reading behaviors you guys exhibit to add an interactive character to the baby duck story who encourages all those behaviors.
 This might be useful for parents who may not use these behaviors, or for kids who are reading on their own – maybe reading an interactive story with a character who reads like you is better than just watching TV.

 Do you have any other questions about our research or future goals?

 Thanks again!
 ------

 ### Teardown